Supercorrelated decay in a quasiperiodic nonlinear waveguide: From Markovian to non-Markovian transitions: Introduction

-Additionally, MEs are not only manifest in single-photon systems, but also emerge in two-photon subspaces, where two-photon interactions can lead to intriguing many-body phenomena~\cite{Bordia2017,Iyer2013,Sierant2017,Sierant2022,Bin2020}, such as the formation of doublon states.
-Doublon are bound pairs~\cite{daVeiga2002,Mahajan2006,Piil2007,Valiente2008,Winkler2006,Azcona2021,Salerno2020} of photons occupying the same lattice site due to strong interactions.
-These bound states exhibit dynamics that are fundamentally distinct from single-photon states, with their motion governed by effective second-order hopping processes.
+Additionally, MEs are not only manifest in single-photon systems, but also emerge in multi-photon nonlinear regime, where photon-photon interactions lead to intriguing many-body phenomena~\cite{Bordia2017,Iyer2013,Sierant2017,Sierant2022,Bin2020}.
+With the nonlinear interaction, the intriguing multi-photon state emerge in the system, such as ``doublon'', where two photons are bunched together to transport along the waveguide\cite{daVeiga2002,Mahajan2006,Winkler2006,Piil2007,Valiente2008,Salerno2020,Azcona2021}.
+Moreover, due to this spatial bound property, the distance between of emitters must reside in the correlation length of the doublon, in which collective \textit{supercorrelated radiance emerges}, where two excited emitters jointly radiant and excite the doublon state\cite{Wang22020,Talukdar2022,Wangxin2024}.
 While MEs in many-body systems have been extensively studied, those in photonic bound states remain largely unexplored.
 This represents a critical gap in understanding how MEs influence doublon dynamics in these frameworks.
-Moreover, within the two-photon subspace, the phenomenon of supercorrelated radiance emerges, characterized by enhanced two-photon correlations that manifest as a collective emission effect~\cite{Dicke1954,John1995,Roy2017,Shen2007,Sheremet2023,Gross1982,Wang22020}.
-These observations underline the importance of studying the interplay between localization and correlation in two-photon systems, which can reveal new insights into their underlying physics.

 In this work, we investigate MEs within the two-photon subspace by introducing a one-dimensional quasiperiodic potential to tune the strength of photon-photon interactions, focusing specifically on doublon bands in a Bose-Hubbard chain.
 We analytically derive the form of MEs and further examine their impact on the radiative dynamics of two-photon states.
 Through numerical simulations, we reveal that MEs profoundly influence the dynamics of radiance, with variations in the quasiperiodic potential strength driving the evolution from Markovian to non-Markovian regimes.
 Finally, we propose a potential experimental realization of these phenomena using transmon chains with feasible parameters.